Competitive Intelligence explainer and guide

-- Then, set a metric with a time frame and measurability than three lines.
+- Set a metric with a time frame and measurability than three lines.

 Produce a clear, simple understanding of what you want to do.

 Describe the situation you are experiencing.
 And understand the key players and the problems are you facing.
-Also, describe what do you need to know and what will you do with the Intelligence.
+Describe what do you need to know and what will you do with the Intelligence.

 What are you going to do about it?
 So, starting – Our mission is to…